bee-san/branadonskerritt.github.io/_posts/2017-11-25-Mathematical-Logic.md

 But this sometimes causes a problem, for example, 10000000 represents -0.
 Whaaatt??
 Negative 0?
 Yes!
 That's right, and that's exactly the problem this causes.

+This is where 2's complement comes into play.

+**Twos complement**

+Converting a decimal to twos complement

+1) Convert the number to binary, ignoring the sign for now.
+So 5 is 0101 and -5 is 0101.

+2) If the number is a positive number then you are done, no need to go any further.
+Otherwise...

+3) If the number is negative then:
+  * Find the complement (EG convert all 0's to 1's and all 1's to 0's)
+  * Add 1 to the complement

+So, invert all digits and add 1.
+Simple.

+If you want to know why this works, click [here](https://www.cs.cornell.edu/~tomf/notes/cps104/twoscomp.html)

+**Addition in Binary, revisited**

+A carry that goes off the end can often be ignored, for example:

+-1 + -3
+  1111
++ 1101
+  1100
+with a carry of 1 that goes all the way to the left, it can be ignored.

+**Subtraction in binary**

+Treat this as addition but negate the second operand.
+So 4 - 3 is just 4 + (-3)

+Which is just

+  0100
++ 1101
+  0001

+**Overflow**

 <br>
 <br>